Slave market: Northern and Eastern Europe

-In the early middle ages, Dublin and Prague belonged to the biggest slave markets in Europe.
-Dublin was one of the centers of the viking slave trade.
+The Vikings trafficked European slaves, captured in Viking raids in Europe, to the East in two destinations from present-day Russia via the Volga trade route.
+One route led to slavery in the Abbasid Caliphate in the Middle East via the Caspian Sea, the Samanid slave trade, and Iran; the other, to the Byzantine Empire and the Mediterranean via Dnieper and the Black Sea slave trade.

-People taken captive during the Viking raids in Western Europe, such as Ireland, could be brought to Scandinavia or sold to Moorish Spain via the Dublin slave trade.
-Captives from Viking raids in Eastern Europe could be transported to Hedeby or Brännö and from there via the Volga trade route to Russia, where slaves and furs were sold to Byzantine and Muslim merchants in exchange for Arabic silver dirham and silk, which have been found in Birka, Wollin and Dublin; initially this trade route between Europe and the Abbasid Caliphate passed via the Khazar Kaghanate, but from the early 10th-century onward it went via Volga Bulgaria and from there by caravan to Khwarazm, to the Samanid slave market in Central Asia and finally via Iran to the Abbasid Caliphate.
+People taken captive in Viking raids in Europe could be brought to Scandinavia or sold into Moorish Spain via the Dublin slave trade.
+Captives from Viking raids in Eastern Europe could be transported to Hedeby or Brännö and, from there by the Volga trade route, to Russia, where slaves and furs were sold to Byzantine and Muslim merchants in exchange for Arabic silver dirham and silk, which have been found in Birka, Wollin, and Dublin Initially, this trade route between Europe and the Abbasid Caliphate passed through the Khazar Kaghanate, but from the early tenth century it went through Volga Bulgaria and thence by caravan to Khwarazm, to the Samanid slave market in Central Asia, and finally by way of Iran to the Abbasid Caliphate.

-Prague was the center of the Prague slave trade, to which Pagan Eastern Europeans where trafficked from Eastern Europe to Prague, where they were purchased by slave traders who sold them to slavery in al-Andalus on the Iberian Peninsula.

-Among other European slave markets, Genoa, and Venice (center of the Genoese slave trade and the Venetian slave trade) were some well-known markets, their importance and demand growing after the great plague of the 14th century which decimated much of the European work force.
+Prague was the center of the Prague slave trade, in which pagan Eastern Europeans were trafficked from Eastern Europe to Prague, where they were purchased by slave traders who sold them into slavery in al-Andalus, territory ruled by Moslems on the Iberian Peninsula.
+Among other European slave markets, Genoa and Venice (centers of the Genoese slave trade and the Venetian) were well-known, their importance and demand growing after the great plague of the 14th century had decimated much of the native European work force.